pwang649/myWiki/docs/Reinforcement Learning/MDP.md

 ### Optimal Policies and Optimal Value Functions

-The main objective of an RL algorithm is the best behaviour an agent can take to maximize the goal.
+The main objective of an RL algorithm is the best behavior an agent can take to maximize the goal.

 - The optimal state-value function $v_{*}(s)$ is the maximum value function over all policies
 $$